sourcegraph/deploy-sourcegraph/docs/configure.md

    If you followed the installation instructions, `HEAD` should point at the Git tag you've deployed to your running Kubernetes cluster.

+   The `mycompany` branch is your development branch.
+Commit all your configuration changes to this branch.
+When you upgrade Sourcegraph Data Center, you will rebase this branch on top of the tag corresponding to the new version.

 ## Dependencies

 Configuration steps in this file depend on [jq](https://stedolan.github.io/jq/), [yj](https://github.com/sourcegraph/yj) and [jy](https://github.com/sourcegraph/jy).

 ## Table of contents